mchini/dev-brain-lab/content/_index.md

           </div>
         </div>
         <br>
+		Welcome to the Chini lab website - we study how the brain develops.
         <div style="font-size:75%;">
         Neurons usually “talk” by sending quick electric signals called spikes.
 If I asked you to picture your brain falling completely silent for multiple seconds, you might think of coma, anesthesia, or even death.
 Yet, silence is how every brain starts out.